 We used the same trail to go up Galleon Mountain last November.
 Like before, the moderate incline only lasted a couple of hundred feet.
 Then the path rose steeply up the ridge to 4800′.
 We averaged 1700 ft/mi in the initial two miles.

 Microspikes worked well in inches of continuous snow at 3000′.
-But later we lost the trail to deeper snow.
-Then I put on snowshoes higher up at 3600′.
-Despite the partly sunny forecast, it was a blue sky high above the mist.
+But we later lost the trail to deeper snow, and I put on snowshoes higher at 3600′.
+A blue sky was high above the mists despite the partly sunny outlook.

 See more trip photos here.